Why is English grammar important?

 There are no explanations of the grammar rules, but there are many interactive grammar exercises to make sure you really understand each rule.
 Use this website to practice the rules you’re learning somewhere else, or to find out what you need to study more.

-It’s a huge collection of rules, facts and tips on every possible grammar topic you can imagine.
+They’ve also collected a ton of rules, facts and tips on every possible grammar topic you can imagine.
 Explanations are written in a blog-like way: personal and using full paragraphs instead of a few lines.
 Because of its more advanced English usage, it’s a fantastic resource for more advanced learners.

 English Page is not organized as well as some of the other websites on this list, but it has some of the best English grammar exercises you’ll find.
 The exercises here don’t just ask you to choose a correct answer from a list—you have to write the answer yourself.